 C.E. serves as CFO of Sagamore Institute (501c3) and Sagamore Investments, LLC.
 Prior to his work at Sagamore, he was a co-founder of Capin Crouse which is one of the nation’s leading accounting firms for nonprofit organizations.
 He also served as chairman of Asbury University in his hometown of Wilmore, Kentucky.

 Kevin HOWSONSenior Director of Investments

-Kevin directs impact investments for Commonwealth NC.
-Prior to Sagamore Investments, he worked in Private Equity and as the CFO of a small conglomerate before obtaining his MBA in Social Entrepreneurship from Duke.
+Kevin directs impact investments for Commonwealth Raleigh.
+Prior to Commonwealth, he worked in private Eeuity and as the CFO of a small conglomerate before obtaining his MBA in Social Entrepreneurship from Duke.
 He received his undergraduate degree from Yale.

 Amy SHERMANSocial Measurement

 Amy directs the social measurement activities of Commonwealth.
 After receiving her Ph.D. in international economic development from the University of Virginia in the early 1990s, she has been one of the nation’s leading faith-based social enterprise scholar-practitioners in America.
 She has written numerous books including Kingdom Calling, one of the leading contributions to the field of vocational stewardship.
 Learn more about Amy's work here.